-Be committed to Getty's for increasing Diversity, Equity, Accessibility, and Inclusion across the institution, particularly its tenets regarding collections and programming and deepening engagement with diverse communities locally and nationally.
+- Be committed to Getty's strategic plan for increasing Diversity, Equity, Accessibility, and Inclusion across the institution, particularly its tenets regarding collections and programming and deepening engagement with diverse communities locally and nationally.

 The AD-RKC will hold a Bachelor of Arts degree in a field directly related to art, visual studies, or cultural heritage; a Ph.D. is expected in one of these areas or a related field, including anthropology, archaeology, or ethnic studies.
 In addition, they should bring strong executive management skills and administrative experience to the role, given the human and financial resources of the department.

 The AD-RKC will be a recognized leader in the discipline of art history or related fields, with a demonstrated publication record and a minimum of 10 years of progressively responsible experience in academic, library, or museum leadership, including experience managing both individuals and teams.
 The AD-RKC will possess a strong command of both the disciplinary history of research on visual culture and the current landscape of higher education and the humanities, particularly in the United States.
 The AD-RKC should recognize the value of digital humanities/art history, computational research, or quantitative analysis, and will be able to identify past or potential projects for research development with ease.